Abhi237116/gan_image_augementation/README.md

 👤 Author
 ---------

-Our project was developed by [Your Name], a researcher and developer with a strong background in artificial intelligence, machine learning, and deep learning.
-Contributions and collaborations are welcome, and we invite you to join us on this journey and contribute to the development of this project.
+Project was developed by K Abhiram and Lalithadithya ,developers with a background in artificial intelligence, machine learning, and deep learning.

 📝 License
 ---------